metagentools/GraphBin/README.md

 You can try running GraphBin using these test data files.

-## Visualization of the Assembly Graph of ESC+SPAdes Test Dataset
+## Visualization of the Assembly Graph of ESC+metaSPAdes Test Dataset

 ### Initial Assembly Graph
 <p align="center">